 Alex, a psychopathic mechanic, rapes a woman in the park.
-Later, a decadent couple pull into his shop needing car repair.
+Later, a debauched couple pull into his shop needing car repair.
 They invite Alex and his mentally challenged buddy to join them at a decadent suburban party.
-Once there, Alex amuses himself by tormenting and raping the guests...Written by
+Once there, Alex amuses himself by raping the guests and tormenting them in various ways.Written by

 Ed Sutton <email@example.com>

 ** 1/2 (out of 4)

 4 of 6 people found this review helpful.

 Was this review helpful to you?

 | Report this